Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Corrupted Image Modeling ( )

 In \CIM{}, we further propose to normalize the prediction target inside a \textit{sliding} window, \ie, each pixel is normalized by all pixels in a local $8 \times 8$ sized window centered at where the target pixel lives in.
 We observe improved representation quality using the sliding window normalization paradigm.

-Naive pixel recovery without normalization tends to waste modeling capability on learning short-range dependencies and high-frequency details~\cite{DALL-E,BEiT}, while the normalized target can mitigate irrelevant information fittings.
+Naive pixel recovery without normalization tends to waste modeling capability on learning short-range dependencies and high-frequency details~\citep{DALL-E,BEiT}, while the normalized target can mitigate irrelevant information fittings.
 From another perspective, normalizations are equal to providing learning templates, as shown in Figure~\ref{fig: respix templates}.
 With the normalized prediction target, the enhancer only needs to learn the \textit{residual} pixel value at each position given the normalized pixel value, while the unnormalized target provides no hint therefore the enhancer has to ``learn to see in the dark'' (\ie, regress from RGB: 0, 0, 0).
 It is also hard for the enhancer to learn without a template since the corrupted image usually provides bad priors (refer to the corrupted image samples in Figure~\ref{fig: sample vis} and Figure~\ref{fig: respix vis}).
-Therefore, we believe appropriate and moderate hints will help the enhancer see better\footnote{Since there exists information loss in any form of normalization, we have to inject the original image's information in order to visualize the enhancer output (4th column in Figure~\ref{subfig: norm vis}).
-In order to comprehensively demonstrate our method's behavior, we also include the unnormalized counterpart in Figure~\ref{subfig: unnorm vis} for reference, where there is no additional information injection during visualization.}.
+Therefore, we believe appropriate and moderate hints will help the enhancer see better.

 \textbf{\RepDet{}} is a discriminative visual pretext task that requires the enhancer to determine whether \textit{each} visual token is replaced by a generator sample or not.
 To be specific, the visual tokens produced by the pre-trained frozen image tokenizer encoder are considered as golden tokens.
 If a generated visual token is different from the golden token at the same position, that generated token is considered ``replaced'', and vice versa.